MGallivan00/EGEN_310/README.md

-# RC car Controller, built ground up for an inter-disciplinary project with Mechanical Engineers
+# RC car Controller

-RC car Controller
+built ground up for an inter-disciplinary project with Mechanical Engineers

 ## Getting Started